notawhalevfx/hdk_dso/README.md

 Objects Mask | Mask for objects
 Mode | None - don't print additional information<br>Field - print information about field<br>Bullet - print inforamtion about pack bullet object
 Field | Name of field to print information

+## FS_PipelineHelper
+An example of, how can be used abstract paths to read/write files inside Houdini.
+After compilation move FS_PipileineHelper to .../dso/fs/ if it didn't happen automatically.